benjaminion/upgrading-ethereum-book/src/book.md

 A vector is an ordered fixed-length homogeneous collection with exactly `N` values.
 "Homogeneous" means that all the elements of a vector must be of the same type, but they do not need to be of the same size.
 For example, we could have a vector containing lists that each have different numbers of elements.

-In the SSZ spec a vector is denoted `Vector[type, N]`.
+In the SSZ spec a vector is denoted by `Vector[type, N]`.
 For example `Vector[uint8, 32]` is a 32 element list of `uint8` types (bytes).
 The type can be anything, including other vectors or even containers.

 Vectors provide a good example of needing to know what kind of object you are deserialising before you attempt it.
 In the following example, the same string of bytes encodes both a four element set of two-byte integers, and an eight element set of one-byte integers.
 When we deserialise this we need to know which of these (or many other possibilities) we are expecting to get.